-The only passing grades for graduate students are A, A-, B+, B, B-, C+, C, and S. An overall GPA of at least 3.0 must be maintained to stay in good academic standing.
+The only passing grades for graduate students are A, A-, B+, B, B-, C+, C, and S. An overall GPA of at least 3.0 must be maintained to remain in good academic standing (see section 1.12 for clarification on the impact of GPA in retention within the program).
 Grade points are not designated for S and U grades and are not used in calculating the grade point average; however, I (incomplete) grades will convert to a 0.0 credit if not changed within 1 semester.
 All letter graded courses taken as a graduate student are used in calculating the cumulative grade point average.
 Letter grades of C-, D+, D, D- or E are not considered passing at the graduate level, although the grade points associated with these letter grades are included in grade point average calculations.